bramsmulders/bramsmulders.com/src/pages/working.md

 ---
-title: 'Recent Work'
+title: "Recent Work"
-permalink: '/working/index.html'
+permalink: "/working/index.html"
-layout: 'layouts/work.njk'
+layout: "layouts/work.njk"
-part: 'working'
+part: "working"
 ---

-I **lead UI front-end development** for companies and organizations, building resilient UI foundations for their online experiences.
-Learn more about the work I do or [hire me](/available).
+I hold myself to high standards in **front-end UI development** for companies and organizations, building resilient UI's for their online outlets.
+Learn more about the work I do below or [hire me](/available).